 - The EBA is tasked with ART oversight.

-- E-Money Tokens will fall under the purview of both EBA and national regulators.
+- E-Money Tokens will be subject to the competence of both EBA and national regulators.

 Who Will MiCA Regulate?

-Scope of MiCA would extend to all those issuing and providing crypto-asset services in the EU, including also non-EU-based entities seeking to raise funds or provide services to EU-based clients.
-This is very wide-ranging and would ensure a high degree of EU consumer and investor protection, irrespective of the domicile of the service provider.
+The scope of MiCA would extend to all those issuing and providing crypto-asset services in the EU, including also non-EU-based entities seeking to raise funds or provide services to EU-based clients.
+This is very wide-ranging and would make for a high degree of EU consumer and investor protection, irrespective of the domicile of the service provider.

 MiCA: Focus on Two Important Actors